Skip to content

 • size: new allocation size (smaller or larger than previous)

-Return: address of the old or new storage with the specified new size or NULL if size is zero.
+Return: address of the old or new storage with the specified new size.

 void * resizearray( void * oaddr, size_t dimension, size_t elemSize )